-Although developments occurred in all regions, West Africa was still the main focus for programme development, with sustainability of the West Africa Sub-Regional office a major goal.
-We participated in an eco-regional prioritisation workshop for the Congo Basin held in Gabon, a country we also focused on in a wetland Radar Remote Sensing project.
+Although developments occurred in all regions, West Africa was still the main focus for programme development, with sustainability of the West Africa Sub-Regional prioritisation workshop for the Congo Basin held in Gabon, a country we also focused on in a wetland Radar Remote Sensing project.
 Of particular promise are a collaborative GEF project for community conservation in the wetlands of western Madagascar, wetlands country programmes for Senegal and Cape Verde, community wetland initiatives in West Africa, a collaborative technical training programme for Eastern Africa and "phase 2" proposals for the sub-regional West Africa programme and Inner Niger Delta project.
 Throughout, close partnerships have been forged and maintained in all ongoing developments.